nemo0622/pokeemerald_base/README.md

 ISSUES:
 - Most Pokémon with multiple forms only support a single form in the overworld
     - Ex: All rotom forms only show default rotom, all Burmy forms appear green, etc.
+    - Only Vivillon's "Icy Snow" form is supported!
+All other forms load wrong palettes right now
+    - Both male and female Pyroar's give male followers
 - "Large" Pokémon sprites are currently not supported
     - Current Exclusions: Dialga, Palkia, Giratina, Arceus, Reshiram, Zekrom, Kyurem
-- Only Vivillon's "Icy Snow" form is supported!
-All other forms load wrong palettes right now
 - Some of the overworld sprites need to be improved (Sawk and Throh, for example, look ROUGH)

 FUTURE PLANS: